COVID-19 Updates: Taking steps to return to normal.

 The APMT User Guide can be viewed online or downloaded.

 The APMT is a science informed risk assessment tool, which builds on previous risk assessments, such as the Environmental Farm Plan and the Wintering Site Assessment and Design Tool.
 It provides the user a relative P loss risk rating and BMPs based on the users’ responses to questions.
 It does not predict P loss rates or occurrences; it is forecasting potential losses based on the livestock and facility management practices being completed and site specific landscape questions.
 The cost to implement and the environmental effectiveness of any BMP is dependent on site specific conditions.
-Alberta Agriculture and Forestry has no control over individual site conditions, costing factors or management practices and makes no representations or warranties, expressed or implied, as to the predicted P risk assigned or the cost/benefit of BMPs generated by this system and assumes no responsibility or liability for use of the program.
+Alberta Agriculture, Forestry and Rural Economic Development has no control over individual site conditions, costing factors or management practices and makes no representations or warranties, expressed or implied, as to the predicted P risk assigned or the cost/benefit of BMPs generated by this system and assumes no responsibility or liability for use of the program.

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.